micknoise/Maximilian/README.md

 You can install the ofxMaxim addon by copying the ofxMaxim/ofxMaxim folder into your openframeworks addons directory.

 Important: when using Maximilian on OSX, link against the Accelerate framework.

+### Web Audio

+A transpiled javascript version of the library is included in this repository, for both Script Processor Nodes and Audio AudioWorklets.
+Try this out at (https://mimicproject.com/guides/maximJS).